andywdahl/rgwas/README.md

 [1] 0.04442622
 ```
 Some notes:
+-Though intuitive for our example with `K=2` subtypes, correlation is not generally a useful metric for assessing similarity between proportions.
 -The correlation is calculated specifically on the quantitative phenotypes to avoid worrying about the liability scale transformation, but similar results are obtained by examining `bphens` instead.
 -The mean effects in `mus` are correlated with `bhats` for either subtype because the phenotypes are centered.
 -The homogeneous effects in `alpha` are correlated with `bhats` for either subtype.